nespinoza/juliet/docs/user/priorsnparameters.rst

 last column being the instrument name can be given through the same ``juliet.load`` call using the ``GPlceparamfile`` for the file defining the GP regressors for the lightcurves and ``GPrveparamfile`` for the file defining the GP regressors for the radial-velocities.

-``juliet`` automatically identifies which kernel the user wants to use for each instrument depending on the name of the GP hyperparameters in the `priors` file.
+``juliet`` automatically identifies which kernel the user wants to use for each instrument depending on the name of the GP hyperparameters in the `priors`.
 For instrument-by-instrument models (i.e., GP regressions which are individual to each instrument) the parameter names follow the ``pname_instrument`` form, where ``pname`` is any of the parameter names listed below and ``instrument`` is a given instrument (e.g., ``GP_sigma_TESS``).
 For so-called "global" models, which are models that are `not` instrument-specific (for more details on the difference between those types of models, check the ``juliet`` paper and/or the